 The University established a capitalization threshold of \$5,000 and a useful life greater than two years.
 The University records depreciation for all capital assets with the exception of land and historical sites.
-Depreciation is calculated on a straight-line basis over the estimated useful life of the asset.
+Depreciation is calculated on a straightline basis over the estimated useful life of the asset.
 The estimated useful life of each capital asset group is as follows:

-- Building components (shell, roof, utilities, and internal) -- 8-50 years
+- Building components (shell, roof, utilities, and internal) 8 to 50 years

-- Equipment -- 5-15 years
+- Equipment 5 to 15 years

-- Land improvements -- 15 years
+- Land improvements 15 years

-- Infrastructure -- 25 years
+- Infrastructure 25 years

-- Library materials -- 10 years
+- Library materials 10 years

 Plant assets are removed from the records at the time of disposal.
-See Note 15 in the Notes to Financial Statements for current-year activity and accumulated depreciation on the various classes of assets.
+See Note 15 for current-year activity and accumulated depreciation on the various classes of assets.

 The University owns a collection of museum exhibit items located in Historic New Harmony.
 The collection consists of 2,800 objects that are primarily 19th century decorative arts, furniture, prints, medical equipment, and textiles.
 The collection consists of both donated and purchased items.
 Per the code of ethics for museums, Historic New Harmony does not place a monetary value on the collection.
 Museums are organized as public trusts that act as stewards for the public in collecting, protecting, preserving, and interpreting objects.
-A well-documented inventory is maintained, but the value is unknown and therefore not included in the capitalized asset value at June 30, 2008.
+A welldocumented inventory is maintained, but the value is unknown and therefore not included in the capitalized asset value at June 30, 2008.